Contents

 Create an album

-Click the account name "Admin" in the red box in the upper right corner, and select "Albums" in the red box from the drop-down menu:
+Click the username "Admin" in the upper right corner (highlighted in red), and then select "Albums" from the drop-down menu.

 The following interface appears:

-Click "Create new album" in the red box above:
+Click "Create new album" in the red box in the image above:

-In the picture above, you can fill in any name of the album.
-I named it blog because this album is used to store pictures in articles in the blog.
-The key is "Album privacy", that is, the album privacy option.
-The default is Public.
-Because this album is for pictures in the blog, I set it to private (anyone can access it with a link).
-The first album created has an id of 1.
-This is needed when used with other apps, such as with PicGo to achieve automatic upload of screenshots and pastes, and when setting up the chevereto uploader.
-If you create a new album later, you will have to look for the album id in chevereto when there are too many albums, so it is better to create the album for the main purpose at the beginning, so that the id is directly 1.
+In the image above, the album name can be anything.
+I named it "blog" because this album is used to store images from blog posts.
+The key is the "Album privacy" option, which is set to Public by default.
+Since this album contains images from my blog, I set it to private (anyone can access it via a link).
+The first album you create has an ID of 1.
+This is needed when using it with other apps, such as when using PicGo to automatically upload screenshots or when setting up the Chevereto uploader.
+If you create albums later, you'll have to search for album IDs in Chevereto as you accumulate more albums.
+Therefore, it's better to create your primary album from the beginning, so the ID will be 1 from the start.

 If it is an album created later, the id can be found in the album's Full info: